 - Velocity limits

 These tools should be backed by dynamic fraud scoring, which looks at a range of indicators to gauge the amount of risk posed by each transaction.
-The tool can then flag transactions for manual review or reject them automatically (depending on the merchant’s settings).
+The tool can then flag transactions for manual review or reject them automatically (depending on your settings).Learn more about fraud detection

 Fraud isn’t a monolithic problem.
 There are countless different angles and schemes that criminals can leverage to take advantage of the situation.
-Plus, as technologies and business practices evolve, these crafty criminals can constantly devise new methods of separating you from your money.
+Plus, as technologies and business practices evolve, these crafty criminals will constantly devise new methods of separating you from your money.